The Search

 "It's important that everybody is on the same page (including guarantors) before you start your search.
 Otherwise, unanticipated differences in expectations could lead to the demise of roommate arrangements," she says.

-You definitely want to talk about things like budget, cleaning, smoking, and socializing at home.
+You should definitely discuss the budget along with things like cleaning, smoking, and socializing at home.
 For other important conversation topics, check out “The 21 best questions to ask potential roommates.”
 And if you need a roommate, these websites are a good place to start your search.

 Bear in mind that renting an apartment with roommates will also affect your guarantor situation.